pivotal-cf/docs-phd-ds/installation.md

 ![vSphere Networking](images/vsphere_networking.png)

-##Deploying Pivotal Cloud Foundry&reg; and Pivotal HD on the Same Network
+##Deploying Pivotal Cloud Foundry and Pivotal HD on the Same Network

 If Operations Manager has been configured to deploy PCF and any imported Services to network A in the picture above, you can configure the Pivotal HD Service to also deploy Pivotal HD clusters to network A.  If you choose to use the same network as PCF, it is likely you will use IP addresses from a single IP subnet across all deployments.
 Should you choose to use IP addresses from the same subnet, you must ensure that Operations Manager and the Pivotal HD Service do not attempt to use the same IP addresses in their deployments.